continuedev/continue/docs/docs/customization/context-providers.md

 ### File Tree

-Type '@tree' to reference the contents of your current workspace.
+Type '@tree' to reference the structure of your current workspace.
 The LLM will be able to see the nested directory structure of your project.

 ```json
 { "name": "tree" }